IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 Q factor is degree to which you get amplification of resonant modes.
 Determines how high the peak goes in real-world.

 ## Running Collaborators' Frequency FFT Script on Data ##
 Result: Plot of frequency and vibrational displacement against time is exactly the same for omega-z mode of 12mm rotor.
 Shows that data provided was for omega-z mode.
 As time passes, frequency decreases along with vibrational displacement.
 Damping of both theta_dot and x_dot.
 But if energy is transferred from rotation of rotor to vibration of arms, shouldn't x_dot (and thus x) be increasing?
+In general, both rotation and vibration will lose energy gradually over time.
 Question: Existence of other significant curves.
 Noise?
 Clarification: How to interpret FFT codes. omega-z mode has jump at 2800s.